 Outstanding practice

 Where leadership is deemed to be showcasing best practice, organisations are showing a “strong commitment to develop and expand apprenticeships alongside their existing programmes.”
 The overriding message here is about commitment, with the use of phrases such as “invested significantly”, “clear strategy” and “well-established relationships”.
-There is no short-cut; you need to throw some resource behind apprenticeships to make a success of it.
+There is no short-cut.
+You need to throw some resource behind apprenticeships to make a success of it.

 Ofsted values accountability and scrutiny, and recognises when apprenticeship boards are made up of individuals who are “highly enthusiastic and very experienced”, making reference to the inclusion of pro-vice chancellors as a signal of one particular apprenticeship provision having some serious weight behind it.